runkanrenchu/syntax-guide/HOW TO ASK.md

 Whatever is the thing you need help with, **PROVIDE INFO!!!**

 - "Doesn't work" doesn't mean ANYTHING!
 Tell us what's happening, and what's the desired outcome, in a way we can understand what's going on.
 - "Where's the error?"
-Sounds lazy and vague!
-If you're not compromised to solving your own error, why would we?
+Is only valid if you provide us with the right info to help you debug.
+Otherwise...
+We can't guess.
 - "Can anybody help me?"
 By asking this, you're challenging our confidence on our own skills, and compromising us to respond, which is not what you want to do.
-[Don't ask to ask!](https://dontasktoask.com/) just ask.
+[Don't ask to ask!](https://dontasktoask.com/). just ask.
 - "How do I fix this" Is, again, vague and useless.